 Dress the plate with the morels, wild garlic shoots and salted buds.
 Add the small raw wild garlic leaves, drizzle with lamb jus and serve

-David Everitt Matthias does not do anything by halves: he opened his restaurant, Le Champignon Sauvage, over twenty five years ago and hasn’t missed a service since, he writes his own cookbooks and forages himself for many of the ingredients that appear in his dishes.
+David Everitt Matthias does not do anything by halves: he opened his restaurant, Le Champignon Sauvage, decades ago and hasn’t missed a service since, he writes his own cookbooks and forages himself for many of the ingredients that appear in his dishes.

 Get in touch